microsoft/promptflow/docs/cloud/azureai/flow-example-sharing-in-organization.md

 Properties released to UI display of this flow:
 1. `is-promptflow`: value should always be `true`.
 This property distinguishes it from other models, enabling promptflow service to filter it out.
 2. `azureml.promptflow.section`: value should always be `gallery`.
 This property indicates UI that this flow needs to be shown in the Flow Gallery.
 3. `azureml.promptflow.type`: value can be `chat`, `standard` or `evaluate`.
-This property identifies the type of your flow, and the UI will display different types of flows under different tabs accordingly.
+This property identifies the type of your flow, and UI will display flows with  `evaluate` value under the 'Evaluation' tab, and display flows with other values under the 'Flow' tab.
 4. `azureml.promptflow.name`: the name of the flow which will be shown as the flow name in the Flow Gallery.
 5. `azureml.promptflow.description`: the description of the flow which will be shown as flow description in the Flow Gallery.